Warranty vs. Guarantee: What You Need to Know

 No Magic Words Needed

-However, not all statements will result in a promise the seller can be held to.
-A merchant’s comments that are blatant opinions or exaggerations, such as describing a vehicle as the “best car on the road” or a household appliance as “a miracle of modern science,” don’t create warranties or guarantees.
-Courts treat these forms of advertising as puffery, which normal consumers wouldn’t take seriously.
+Not all statements result in a legally binding promise.
+A merchant's blatant opinions or exaggerations, such as describing a vehicle as the “best car on the road" or a household appliance as “a miracle of modern science," don't create warranties or guarantees.
+Courts treat these forms of advertising as puffery, which average consumers wouldn't consider as serious.

 Satisfaction Guaranteed, or Your Money Back

-Some products guarantee your satisfaction or provide a “money back guarantee."
-If a merchant advertises a product in this way, they must be willing to provide a full refund if a customer, for any reason, decides to return the product.
-These guarantees may be limited to certain durations, such as 30 days after purchase.
+Some products guarantee your satisfaction or provide a money-back guarantee.
+If a merchant advertises a product in this way, they must be willing to offer a full refund if a customer, for any reason, decides to return the product.
+These guarantees may be limited to certain durations, such as 30 days after the date of purchase.

 Other Meanings of Guarantee

-In only very specific legal situations will the use of guarantee vs. warranty be significant.
-Legally, a guarantee, as opposed to a warranty, can also be describe as a promise to be responsible for another’s debt or obligations.
-For example, a parent may guarantee a child’s car loan.
-If the child fails to make payment, the parent will be responsible to the lender for the child’s missed payments.
-In this situation, the parent acts as the guarantor of the child’s obligations.
-Since the parent’s guarantee is conditional, the child will have to fail in his or her obligations before the parent becomes responsible.
+For example, a parent may guarantee a child's car loan.
+If the child fails to make payment, the parent will be responsible to the lender for those missed payments.
+In this situation, the parent is the guarantor of the child's obligations.
+Since the parent's guarantee is conditional, the child has to fail in their obligations before the parent becomes responsible.

 Talking to a Consumer Protection Attorney